Tsunghao-C/Common-Course/Inception/README.md

 - Remove an image: docker rmi [image-id]
 - See logs from a container: docker logs [container-id]

+### Docker Compose

+- One best practice for using containers is that each container should do only one thing and focus on doing it well.
+We should avoid the tendency to have one container to do multiple things.
+- So, in order to respect this rule, how do we manage multiple containers and make them work at the same time?
+To do this, we must have a **Network** of containers, and configure how they should interact with each other.
+- `Docker Compose` is here to build a net work of containers using a single YAML file.
+Inside the `compose.yml` file, you have several Dockerfile that build several containers.

+#### Commands of Docker Compose

+- To build up the docker network: docker compose up -d --build
+- To remove the docker network: docker compose down
+- To remove the docker network including volumes: docker compose down --volumes

+**Volume Persistence**
+By default, volumes are not automatically removed when tearing down a composed docker network.
+The idea is if you want to build up again the service later, you will still have the data back again.
+Super light weight and portable!

 #### VM in 42
 - username: tsuchen
 - pw: Myinception